Skip to content

 Why Sacramento matters for distribution compliance

 Sacramento is the regulatory capital of California cannabis.
 The Department of Cannabis Control is here.
 The recall portal at recalls.cannabis.ca.gov is run from here.
-The hearings, the inspections, the enforcement letters — they originate here.
+The hearings, the inspections, the enforcement letters all originate here.

 It is also a working distribution market.
 Licensed Type 11 distributors operate out of Sacramento city and West Sacramento.
 Most of the highest-volume, highest-recall distributors in the state are within a thirty-minute drive of where this practice is based.